 Once the images have been corrected for the charge trailing and other more standard calibrations applied, the image is available both for legacy science use by the community at large, and for the weak lensing analysis.
 This analysis requires the effective PSF to be known for each galaxy as described in section 6.2 above.
-The galaxy ellipticities can then be measured, taking into account this known, locally derived PSF used in the measurement.
+The galaxy ellipticities can then be measured, taking into account this known, locally derived PSF used in the measurement, and galaxy colour gradients as a function of redshift, from a calibration sample.
 As currently evaluated, and taking all significant contributions into account, the PSF modelling can be carried out sufficiently accurately to limit the biases to within the allocated limits at the bottom of Table 1 for each image independently.
 No PSF stability need be assumed from one image to the next, and hence any stability from one exposure to the next provides margin in reaching the required low bias levels.
-The aggregate of the measured galaxy ellipticities on different spatial scales constrains the weak lensing and hence the cosmological parameters such as the equation of state of dark energy to the required levels^{4,6}.
+In practice, significant gains will be made if the stability of the Euclid optical system is as expected.
+The aggregate of the measured galaxy ellipticities on different spatial scales constrains the weak lensing and hence the cosmological parameters such as the equation of state of dark energy to the required levels.

-SUMMARY
+8. SUMMARY

-The Euclid VIS instrument, together with the Euclid optical system and survey and calibration strategies will produce high spatial resolution images of most of the extragalactic sky, and through measurements of the ellipticities of over 10^9 galaxies and a tight control of systematic biases, will provide tight constraints on cosmological models.
+The Euclid VIS instrument, together with the Euclid optical system and survey and calibration strategies will produce high spatial resolution images of most of the extragalactic sky, and through measurements of the ellipticities of over 10 galaxies and a tight control of systematic biases, will provide tight constraints on cosmological models.
 The instrument design is stable and through early development of critical subsystems such as the CCD and ROE, programmatic and technical risks have been minimised.
 The projected instrument performance has been analysed comprehensively relative to a detailed budget allocation to all of the salient effects: this in itself has required detailed understanding.
-Current evaluations indicate that all of the science requirements can be met with margin.
+Current evaluations indicate that all of the science requirements can be met.